iTwin/itwinjs-core/docs/bis/guide/data-organization/modeling-perspectives.md

 The top of a definition hierarchy starts with a `DefinitionModel` that models a `DefinitionPartition`.
 This allows `DefinitionElements` to be organized by how they relate to the parent `Subject` of the `DefinitionPartition`.
-There can be multiple `DefinitionContainer` Elements and corresponding `DefinitionModel` sub-models so that definitions (instances of `DefinitionElement`) can be organized by source, discipline, or other criteria.
+There can be multiple `DefinitionContainer` Elements in the `DefinitionPartition`'s `DefinitionModel`, each with a corresponding `DefinitionModel` that sub-models it.
+That way, definitions (instances of `DefinitionElement`) can be hierarchically organized by source, discipline, or other criteria.
 Each `DefinitionPartition` is identified by its [Code](../references/glossary.md#code).

 See [Organizing Repository-global Definition Elements](./organizing-definition-elements.md) for details on the expected organization of repository-global definition elements in the *DictionaryModel*.